Hale (album)

-Hale is the self-titled debut studio album by Filipino rock band Hale, released in April 2005 under EMI Philippines.
+Hale is the debut studio album by Filipino rock band Hale, released in April 2005 under EMI Philippines.

 The carrier single Broken Sonnet, was also featured on the compilation album FULL VOLUME, The best of Pinoy Alternative. the award-winning and well-received The Day You Said Goodnight, Kahit Pa, Kung Wala Ka and Blue Sky, together with Tollgate which can be found in Hale (Special Edition).
 The album was certified Double Platinum in November 2005. and was certified Triple Platinum (90,000 copies sold) in May 2006.